 Sure, you won’t see as many species or as much biodiversity in Tena, but you’ll find affordable jungle treks and canoeing tours while saving money staying in a hostel or budget lodge.

 10. Malecón 2000 in Guayaquil

-The largest city in Ecuador, Guayaquil, isn’t a tourist hotspot.
+The largest city in Ecuador, Guayaquil, isn’t exactly a tourist hotspot.
 Though travelers often visit, traveling through Guayaquil on their way to a Galapagos cruise or another coastal destination, there just isn’t that much to draw visitors to this coastal city and business capital.

 If you find yourself in Guayaquil, head to Malecón 2000, the charming river walk that cuts through downtown Guayaquil along the Guayas River, running for over a mile in length.
 This attractive boardwalk has plenty to see and do, including monuments, statues, a Guayaquil sign for photo ops, museums, markets, and restaurants and cafes.

 A visit to Malecón 2000 isn’t complete without taking the La Perla observation wheel for an excellent view over the city.
 You’ll have an impressive view of the river and the entire boardwalk, as well as the towers of downtown, and the charming hilly Las Penas neighborhood, home to the remnants of historic Guayaquil.

 11. Machalilla National Park